GuruComposer/Number_Translator_FULL_STACK/README.md

 6. In another terminal navigate to the directory where manage.py is located.
 7. Run "python manage.py runserver"
 8. Visit http://localhost:8000/num_translator in your browser to view the landing page or try hitting the API endpoints (see below).

-### Overview

-This project was built using React.js on the frontend and Django on the backend.

 ### views.py